allegro/turnilo/docs/configuration-cluster.md

 {: .note }
 Don't set `maxAttempts` to 0, as the [plywood retry requester](https://github.com/implydata/plywood/blob/v0.21.11/src/helper/retryRequester.ts#L31) will fall back to 3 retries in that case.

+**concurrentLimit** (number), default: 5

+The maximum number of concurrent requests that can be made to the cluster.
+This setting helps control the load on the data store by limiting how many queries can run simultaneously.

 **healthCheckTimeout** (number), default: 1000

 The timeout for the cluster health checking request in ms. See [Checking health of Turnilo instance](health-checking.md)